 A few examples of how we encourage high agency are by being a handbook-first company, which allows anyone to change how the business operates, and by empowering engineers to spend time on projects they believe in through our policy of innovation time.

-This doesn’t mean that you should make unilateral decisions.
+While decisions should be made eagerly, this doesn’t mean that you should make unilateral decisions when others should be involved.
 As an open company, we value open discussion on important topics, and think that collaboration should be a large part of making things better.
 It is not a bad outcome if your proposal is not accepted or replaced with a better solution, because you took the initiative, started the conversation, and either reaffirmed that our current solution is good, or implemented an even better one!
 We’re a startup, and if we take the safe path, we will most likely fail.

 You are responsible for finding out what high-quality work looks like and delivering that high-quality work iteratively.